-- The Alabama Chapter held an annual conference and golf tournament for a number of years. - Pennsylvania held an annual energy conference as a Chapter activity. - The Tennessee Chapter participated in the planning of several large conferences. - The North Carolina Chapter provides speakers and moderate panels as part of conferences sponsored by other organizations in the state. - The Kentucky ESC Chapter regularly participates on the conference program of the Kentucky Department of Local Governments.
+- The Tennessee Chapter participated in the planning of several large conferences hosted by other organizations. - The North Carolina Chapter provides speakers and moderate panels as part of conferences sponsored by other organizations in the state. - The Kentucky ESC Chapter regularly participates on the conference program of the Kentucky Department of Local Governments.
 In August 2016, the ESC, Kentucky ESC Chapter and the DLG coordinated conferences within the same week and in the same hotel, thus exposing local government officials attending the DLG annual conference to learn about the GESPC concept at the neighboring ESC Conference and Exhibit Hall.